Liam Burns (NUS president)

-Liam Burns was President of the National Union of Students in the United Kingdom.
-He took office on 1 July 2011, succeeding outgoing President Aaron Porter.
+Liam Burns is a former president of the National Union of Students in the United Kingdom.
+He took office on 1 July 2011, succeeding outgoing president Aaron Porter.
 Burns stood for NUS President as an independent but is a member of the Labour Party.

 Career

-Burns studied physics at Heriot-Watt University before being elected as Vice-President [Education & Welfare] (2006 - 2007) and subsequently President (2007 - 2008) of the university's Students' Association.
+Burns studied physics at Heriot-Watt University before being elected as Vice-President [Education & Welfare] (2006–2007) and subsequently President (2007–2008) of the university's Students' Association.